Anime4000/RTL960x/README.md

 With my issue:
 * V2801F build quality is bad, died from overheating, firmware is good, manage to have an internet connection
-* TWCGPON657 build quality is good, firmware is bad, when GPON Password is set, stick hang and CPU usage become 100%
+* TWCGPON657 build quality is good, firmware is bad, CPU usage become 100% when PLOAM Password is set

 Since we dont have source code, try mix and match binary between V2801F and TWCGPON657

 > Update:
 >
 > V2801F firmware can be used on [TWCGPON657](https://item.taobao.com/item.htm?spm=a1z09.2.0.0.c0552e8d7UBYLF&id=597031866488) stick.
+>
 > However, stick will keep rebooting due to invalid `VS_AUTH_KEY`, *read **Auto Reboot Fix** below*

 # Auto Reboot Fix